nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 3.

-- 2b.
-KonTActs detects invalid content in CSV file (e.g. Name/Email that does not comply with requirement, Duplicate names)
+- 1b.
+KonTActs detects invalid content in CSV file.

     - 2b1.
 KonTActs indicates it is unable to import from that file and gives a more specific error message.
     - 2b2.
 User provides a new file path or update their CSV file